Money, taxes, social security

 Managing what money you do have and making sure you’re getting everything you’re entitled to can be difficult at times, we’re here to help you make the most of your finances during your time at University.

-If you are finishing your course this summer, you may be considering claiming benefits until you find employment or start a new course.
+If you are finishing your course this summer, you may be considering claiming social security until you find employment or start a new course.

 If you are a UK student you may be eligible for assistance with paying your tuition fees, a maintenance loan or bursary, or all three.

-Getting into debt can happen to anyone, so we’ve included some practical steps below you can follow to try and get on top of your finances.
-See also our section on Consumer Debt and Arrears.
+Getting into debt can happen to anyone, so we’ve included some practical steps below you can follow to try and get on top of your finances if you are struggling with rent arrears or debt owed to the University.

 Consumer debt and arrears